ngs333/GFDL_MISC_MZ/README.md

 https://github.com/Unidata/netcdf-cxx4

 III) Other sources
-some apps (e.g. test_send_data.x) use source files that are generated froma template.
+Some apps (e.g. test_send_data.x) use source files that are generated from  template.
 Currently program gen_from_generic.sh is run manually and the generated files are manually copied to the proper src directory!!

+IV) Compiling
+Besides the step above for file generation.
+Set the FC and CC env varialbles.
+E.g. in bash with the Intel toolchain:

+export FC=mpiifort
+export CC=mpiicc

+or similarly for GCC:

+export FC=mpifort
+export CC=mpicc

-IV) then you can build with
+you can then build with
-$ cd gfdl_misc
+$ cd gfdl_misc/src
 $ mkdir build; cd build
 $ cmake -G Ninja ..
 $ ninja -v

+or, for example, using the default generator with verbose compilation in debug mode:

+$ cd gfdl_misc/src
+$ mkdir build; cd build
+$ cmake .. -DCMAKE_BUILD_TYPE=Debug
+$ cmake --build . -v

-the executables are placed in directory "bin" at the same level as the main src direcotry.
+Note the executables are placed in directory "bin" at the same level as the main src direcotry.

 VSCode compile: